riberk/embed_it/embed_it/README.md

 [![crates.io](https://img.shields.io/crates/v/embed_it.svg)](https://crates.io/crates/embed_it)
 [![Coverage](https://riberk.github.io/embed_it/badges/coverage.svg)](https://riberk.github.io/embed_it/coverage_report/index.html)

-Include any directory as a struct and the entire tree will be produced into rust structures and traits
+Include any directory as a struct, and the entire tree will be generated as Rust structures and traits

-Imagine a project structure like that
+Imagine a project structure like this:

 - **assets/**
   - **one_txt/**